3 Tips For A Memorable Destination Christmas

-There’s no place like home for the holidays.
-So what happens when the parents want a change of scenery and decide to spend the holidays away from home at a snow-bound ski chalet in the Rockies or on a sunny island in the Caribbean?
+There’s no place like home for the holidays, especially if you’re a kid.
+So what happens when you, the parents, want a change of scenery and decide to spend Christmas, Hanukkah or New Year’s Eve away from home at a snow-bound ski chalet in the Rockies or on a sunny island in the Caribbean?

 Ship Your Stuff

 Ski pants and winter boots fill a suitcase quickly.
 So do holiday presents.

 Your kids can have the Christmas morning they hope for.
 And you don’t have to skip your traditional ugly-sweater photo!

 If you can, alert your hotel or the property manager at your rental that you have packages coming.

 Make Friends with the Concierge

 Almost every destination has a Christmas event you have to do, and that you need to book ahead.
 For example, “The Nutcracker” is a hot ticket in any city with a ballet company.

 Even if you didn’t plan ahead your hotel concierge might be able to round up tickets if you ask nicely.

 Whether your tradition is to grab Chinese on Christmas or eat an indulgent brunch on New Year’s Day, your concierge can recommend the local spots that work best for families and make reservations for you.